OH1KK/KiwiSDR-antenna-switch-extension/README.md

 ### Depencies

+This is extension to KiwiSDR receiver.

-MS-S7-WEB script uses curl. unzip is also needed on installation.
+ms-s7-web script uses curl for communication. unzip is needed during installation.

-open ssh connection to your KiwiSDR as root user.
+Open ssh connection to your KiwiSDR as root user.

 Install depencies to your KiwiSDR